GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/choose/index.md

-# Choose a random value
+# Choose a random value (deprecated)

 <img src="https://resources.gdevelop-app.com/assets/Icons/dice-multiple.svg" class="extension-icon"></img>
 Choose a random value in a list of strings or numbers.

 **Authors and contributors** to this community extension: [UlisesFreitas](https://gd.games/UlisesFreitas).

+!!! warning
+    This is an extension made by a community member — but not reviewed by the GDevelop extension team.
+As such, we can't guarantee it meets all the quality standards of official extensions.
+In case of doubt, contact the author to know more about what the extension does or inspect its content before using it.

 ---

 In an expression, use `Choose::RandomString` or `Choose::RandomNumber` and set the values you want to randomize separated by commas.

-See also [Array Tools extension](https://wiki.gdevelop.io/gdevelop5/extensions/array-tools) for more advanced usages.
+This extension is deprecated.
+Use the [Array Tools extension](https://wiki.gdevelop.io/gdevelop5/extensions/array-tools) to get a random value from an array variable instead.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.